Howard scores 45, lifts No. 20 Marquette past No. 14 Buffalo

+MILWAUKEE (AP) - After a sluggish first half, Markus Howard shot No. 14 Buffalo out of the unbeaten ranks.

-MILWAUKEE (AP) - Markus Howard scored 40 of his 45 points in the second half as No. 20 Marquette pulled away to hand No. 14 Buffalo its first loss of the season, 103-85 on Friday night.
+Howard scored 40 of his 45 points in the second half as No. 20 Marquette pulled away to hand the Bulls their first loss of the season, 103-85 on Friday night.

+"Just with how the first half went, it was a little frustrating for me," said Howard, who matched his season high.
+"Great credit to Buffalo and the two perimeter guards.
+They really made things difficult for me and I really had to work.
+I had to make adjustments and my teammates really did a great job of keeping me in the game."

 Sam Hauser added 18 points for the Golden Eagles (10-2), who hit seven 3-pointers during a second-half surge that turned a 52-49 deficit into an 85-68 lead.

-Howard, just 1 of 7 with one 3-pointer in the first half, finished 12 of 25 from the field.
-He was 9 of 13 from beyond the arc and 12 of 12 of from the line as Marquette improved to 9-0 at home.
+Howard missed his first six shots and was just 1 of 7 with one 3-pointer in the first half.
+He finished 12 of 25 from the field, including 9 of 13 from beyond the arc, and 12 of 12 of from the line as Marquette improved to 9-0 at home.

+"We knew Markus in the second half was going to play better," Marquette coach Steve Wojciechowski said.
+"Although at the start of the second half, he was still was not necessarily in the flow of things.
+We had a little talk and I knew he was going to play better.
+I didn't know it was going to be to the tune of 45 points.
+That was just a spectacular performance."

 Jeremy Harris had 22 points, Dontay Caruthers scored 20 and CJ Massinburg added 18 for the Bulls (11-1), whose season-opening run was their best since 1930-31.

+"We've a great run here in the beginning of the season," Buffalo coach Nate Oats said.
+"We didn't look like the 14th-ranked team in the country today, but we played a tough team, and Markus Howard went nuts."

-Marquette, which trailed by as many as nine in the first half, used a 16-3 run to open a 65-55 lead with 12:16 remaining.
+Marquette, which trailed by as many as 10 in the first half, used a 16-3 run to open a 65-55 lead with 12:16 remaining.
 Hauser and Howard capped the run with back-to-back 3-pointers.

 The Bulls pulled within 67-65 on a free throw by Nick Perkins, but the Golden Eagles ran the lead to 79-65 when Howard was fouled on a 3-pointer and added the free throw.